|LPI Nerriga 8927-4N 1:25000

 The Ettrema region is a Wilderness area.
 There are very few formed tracks, and significant amounts of scrambling and route finding can be expected.
 As a result, specific track notes will not be given on this web site.
-Some general information on routes will be presented and one three day route suggested.
+Some general information on routes will be presented and several two and three day trips suggested.
 This should be sufficient for experienced walkers to plan trips of various lengths.
 Ettrema is not a place for inexperienced walkers to learn skills.

-From Goulburn, take the turnoff to Bungonia State Conservation Area, just past the big petrol stations at Marulan.
+From the Hume Hwy on the way to Goulburn, take the turnoff to Bungonia State Conservation Area, just past the big petrol stations at Marulan.
 Continue through Bungonia, and then Windellama, crossing the Shoalhaven River at the bridge at Oallen Ford.
 Turn left towards Nerriga/Nowra, and pass through Nerriga to cross the Endrick River.
-The Tolwong Rd turnoff is on the left at the top of the next major hill.
+The Tolwong Rd turnoff is on the left just before the top of the next major hill.

 Map references are to the Nerriga and Touga sheets.